Democratic Republic Of The Congo travel destination

 Airport WiFi

-Limited and unreliable WiFi at Kinshasa N'djili International Airport; bring your own data.
+Limited and often unreliable at Kinshasa N'djili Airport; do not rely on it for navigation.

 Recommended Data